How to Find Savannah’s Journal in The Outer Worlds 2 (And Why You Shouldn’t Skip It)

 Why This Matters for Your Playthrough

 The Outer Worlds 2 is built around player choice, but not all choices are equal—and not all choices are available unless you do the groundwork.
-Savannah’s Journal is a perfect example of how the game rewards thorough exploration and careful attention to side quests.
+Savannah’s Journal is a good example of how the game rewards thorough exploration and careful attention to side content.

 Think of it this way:

-• Thorough players will grab the journal, exhaust dialogue options, and unlock the optimal resolution
+• Thorough players will grab the journal first, exhaust all dialogue options with the “unsettling” line, and carry more complete intel into the Vox Relay

-Neither approach is wrong, but if you’re the type of person who wants to see all the best outcomes (or you’re going for specific achievements and trophies), missing this journal will haunt you.
+Neither approach blocks quest completion, but if you’re the type of player who wants to see every option and uncover every layer of the story (or you’re going for specific achievements and trophies), it’s worth the small detour.

 Common Mistakes to Avoid